Jacaranda time – take two days for exploration

 > Follow the Ulmarra Heritage Trail through town – Discover a multitude of buildings scattered along Coldstream and River Street .

 “Chatty” as it is know amongst the locals, is a far cry from the bustling village it once was.
-Chatty calmly lies on the bank of the North Arm of the Clarence River and sits closely to its neighbor
+Chatty calmly lies on the bank of the North Arm of the Clarence River and sits closely to its neighbour

 • Have a picnic under the large trees – Little ones will love the story of how over the years gnomes and fairies have gathered in the nooks and crannies of the tree trunks